SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

   - Orphaned Resources

   Read more about setting up these governance policies and customizing them to your needs [here](../automated-workflows/set-up-automated-workflows.md).

+ - **Outlook experience** – define if the newly created workspace will be visible in the Outlook and Exchange global address list.

+ - **Template availability** – defines the group of users that are able to select the template when submitting requests for new workspaces.
+   - Everyone - the template is available to all users in your organization
+   - Specific - the template is available to users that meet specified conditions
+     - If selected, condition type needs to be selected from the dropdown menu.

 Once you complete this process, your new template will appear in the **Templates** list and will become visible for end-users in **SysKit Point Teams app** when requesting a new workspace.

 ### SharePoint Site Template